4.2 Vital Signs & Measurement

 Key Takeaways

-• Count respirations without telling the resident, immediately after taking the pulse, while keeping a hand on the wrist
+• Count respirations without telling the resident, immediately after the pulse, while keeping a hand on the wrist — awareness changes the rate

-• Take blood pressure with the arm at heart level, the correct cuff size, and on the arm WITHOUT an IV, dialysis access, or affected side
+• Take blood pressure with the bare arm at heart level, the correct cuff size, the resident rested 5 minutes, and NEVER on an arm with an IV, dialysis access, cast, or the affected side

 Normal Adult Ranges